Blood transfusion (BT) therapy involves transfusing whole blood or blood components (specific portion or fraction of blood lacking in the patient).

 Complications of blood transfusion include:

-Allergic Reaction – it is caused by sensitivity to plasma protein of donor antibody, which reacts with recipient antigen.
+Allergic Reaction – it is caused by sensitivity to the plasma protein of donor antibody, which reacts with recipient antigen.

 - Rash, hives